 The fundamental difference between a debit card and a credit card account is where the cards pull the money.
-A debit card takes it from your banking account and a credit card charges it to your line of credit.
+A debit card takes it from your banking account, and a credit card charges it to your credit line.

 What Is a Debit Card?

-Debit cards offer the convenience of a credit card but work in a different way.
+Debit cards offer the convenience of a credit card but work differently.
 Debit cards draw money directly from your checking account when you make the purchase.
 They do this by placing a hold on the amount of the purchase.
-Then the merchant sends in the transaction to their bank and it is transferred to the merchant's account.
+Then the merchant sends in the transaction to their bank, and it is transferred to the merchant's account.
 It can take a few days for this to happen, and the hold may drop off before the transaction goes through.

 It’s important to keep a running balance of your checking account to make sure you do not accidentally overdraw your account.

-You will have a PIN to use with your debit card at stores or ATMs.
+You will have a personal identification number (PIN) to use with your debit card at stores or ATMs.
 However, you can also use your debit card without a PIN at most merchants.
-You will just sign the receipt like you would with a credit card.
+You will sign the receipt like you would with a credit card.
 Below are some other facts regarding debit cards.

 - You won't pay interest on your purchases.

 - Your credit history will be unaffected by debit card spending.